Brandontam29/Nyan-Cat-React/README.md

 React, Webpack, Sass

 ##### React #####
 Well, React is "React".
 But, this game is built to have players easily adjust the parameters.
 For that to happen the app has to be structured smartly.
-Not only that, the website is optimzed for speed and low memory usage.

 ##### Webpack #####
 The webpack configuration is completely custom built from scratch for this project.
 To name a few, it features code splitting, lazy loading, file compression, css optimization/injection.